nvd3/nvd3/README.md

 ### Dependencies

-NVD3 is recommended to go with [d3.js](http://d3js.org/) version 3.5.3 and later, but NOT d3 4.x yet. [version 3.5.17](https://github.com/d3/d3/releases/tag/v3.5.17) is the most recent d3 v3 release.
+NVD3 is recommended to go with [d3.js](http://d3js.org/) version 3.5.3 and later

-**Minimum D3 version required: 3.4.4**

-For a D3v4 Version, see the work in progress at the [nvd3 organization](http://github.com/nvd3/nvd3)

 Along with `pieChart` options `padAngle` and `cornerRadius`, the interactive guideline tooltip now requires these later versions of D3 (3.4.4+, specifically, to get interactive tooltips).
 The interactive guide lines rely on the more recent `d3.bisector()` method which treats accessors taking two parameters (the second being the element index) as comparators (see [d3.bisector()](https://github.com/mbostock/d3/wiki/Arrays#d3_bisector)).